vibhuverma17/RECXGB/README.md

 # RECXGB

-RECXGB is a repository designed for implementing anamolly detection system using XGBoost.
-This project showcases the implementation and evaluation of models that leverage the power of XGBoost and recursive clustering for specific use cases.
+RECXGB is a repository designed for developing an anomaly detection system using XGBoost.
+This project highlights the implementation and evaluation of models that utilize the capabilities of XGBoost and recursive clustering for various applications.

 ## Features